CHiP-Lumina/chip-lumina.github.io/_posts/2025-10-01-your-filename.md

 layout: post
 published: false
 category: updates
-title: ''
+title: Workshop in Prague
 author: Kurt
 tags:
   - Digital_Humanities
 ---
-## Worksupp in Prague, October 2025
+## Workshop in Prague, October 2025

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.